grrvk/Non-linear-system/README.md

 # Nonlinear-system
-Lab for Uni - Numerical Method lab about Nonlinear equations
+Lab for Uni - Numerical Method lab about Non-linear equations

 Three programs to solve for x non-linear equation.